-The Pont de Pierre, also called the Pont Napoléon, was the first road bridge to allow the Bordelais to cross the Garonne, there by connecting the city centre with the Bastide districts on the right bank.
-Started in December 1812, the Stone Bridge was inaugurated 10 years later, on 1 May 1822.
-Made up of 17 arches, legend makes a link with the number of letters that make up Napoléon Bonaparte's name 17.
+The Pont de Pierre, also called the Pont Napoléon, was the first road bridge to allow the Bordelais to cross the Garonne, thereby connecting the city centre with the Bastide districts on the right bank.
+Started in December 1812, the Stone Bridge was inaugurated 10 years later, on May 1st 1822.
+Made up of 17 arches, legend makes a link with the number of letters that make up Napoleon Bonaparte's name – 17.
 The bridge also has the distinction of being hollow, allowing visitors to explore it from the interior.

 Pont de Pierre and Pont Chaban-Delmas